s7a7ic/TinkerELEC/README.md

 # TinkerELEC

-This is a fork of the popular [LibreELEC.tv](https://github.com/LibreELEC/LibreELEC.tv) distribution, modified by me to run better on the **ASUS Tinker Board S**.
+This is a fork of the popular [LibreELEC.tv](https://github.com/LibreELEC/LibreELEC.tv) distribution, modified by me to run better on the **ASUS Tinker Board S** (Rockchip RK3288).

 It's based on the libreelec-12.0 branch commit 6a7c6a427773cd9f7f5a93b6f525779c220ad350 from Jun 15, 2025.